-To roast your breadfruit, first remove the stem, then mark an “X” on the bottom of it.
+To roast your breadfruit, first remove the stem from the bottom, then mark an “X” on the top of it.
 This marking will allow steam to escape when the breadfruit is being roasted.This reminds me of a breadfruit I roasted some time ago, it was one of the largest breadfruits I had ever seen.
 The “X” I marked on this large breadfruit was apparently not wide enough, for while it was being roasted, it began making a hissing sound – and right before my eyes, it shot up into the air and then fell unto the ground.
 I think a build-up of steam in it caused it to explode.

 After removing the core of the breadfruit, slice it up for eating.
 You may eat your sliced roasted breadfruit, warm – as is; or you may fry the slices and serve them with a sprinkle of salt.
 I read that the breadfruit (Artocarpus altilis) is a vegetable that is rich in fiber.
 It is beneficial for proper bowel movement and intestine functionalism (i.e. breadfruit fiber drains out toxins from the intestine).